dmk1282R/BTD5Kaizo/README.md

 Annoying ZOMG: 6000 hp, has immunity to explosives, fire, ice, Juggernaut, MOAB Mauler (IS CAMO{{NOT YET THO}}) Drops Plasma MOAB and Bleeched BFB

+Bee Bloon: Does nothing for now, first custom texture bloon in this mod so thats fun!

 More to come...

 IK MY DDT LOOKS BAD, ITS MEANT TO OK!